-We will discuss the simulation in class.
+We will discuss the simulation in class on our second day of class.
 I will analyze your aggregated, collective decisions before class so that we can discuss those decisions together.

 Consider the following questions as you prepare for our discussion regarding the simulation: